-169 1 subsection (b)(2) exceeds the capacity established for the school 2 corporation under subsection (b)(1), each timely request must be given 3 an equal chance to be accepted, with the exception that a student 4 described in subsection (h) shall be given priority.
-The governing body 5 must determine which students will be admitted as transfer students to 6 each school building and each grade level within the school corporation 7 by a random drawing in a public meeting. using a publicly verifiable 8 random selection process.
-9 (g) Except as provided in subsections (i), (j), (k), and (m), the 10 governing body of a school corporation may not deny a request for a 11 student to transfer into the school corporation based upon the student's 12 academic record, scores on ISTEP statewide assessment program tests, 13 disciplinary record, or disability, or upon any other factor not related 14 to the school corporation's capacity.
-15 (h) Except as provided in subsections (i), (j), and (k), the governing 16 body of a school corporation may not deny a request for a student to
+(f) If the number of requests to transfer into a school corporation received by the date established for the school corporation under subsection (b)(2) exceeds the capacity established for the school corporation under subsection (b)(1), each timely request must be given an equal chance to be accepted, with the exception that a student described in subsection (h) shall be given priority.
+The governing body must determine which students will be admitted as transfer students to each school building and each grade level within the school corporation by a random drawing in a public meeting: using a publicly verifiable random selection process.

+(g) Except as provided in subsections (i), (j), (k), and (m), the governing body of a school corporation may not deny a request for a student to transfer into the school corporation based upon the student's academic record, scores on ISTEP statewide assessment program tests, disciplinary record, or disability, or upon any other factor not related to the school corporation's capacity.

+(h) Except as provided in subsections (i), (j), and (k), the governing body of a school corporation may not deny a request for a student to transfer into the school corporation if the student requesting to transfer: